suaviloquence/mopidy-listenbrainz/README.rst

   Defaults to enabled.
 - ``listenbrainz/token``: Your `Listenbrainz user token <https://listenbrainz.org/profile/>`_
 - ``listenbrainz/url``: The URL of the API of the Listenbrainz instance to record listens to (default: api.listenbrainz.org)
+- ``listenbrainz/import_playlists``: Whether to import Listenbrainz playlists (default: ``false``)
+- ``listenbrainz/search_schemes``: If non empty, the search for tracks in Mopidy's library is limited to results with the given schemes.
+The default value is ``"local:"`` to search tracks in Mopidy-Local library.
+It's recommended to customize the value according to your favorite backend but beware that not all backends support the required track search by ``musicbrainz_trackid`` (Mopidy-File, Mopidy-InternetArchive, Mopidy-Podcast, Mopidy-Somafm, Mopidy-Stream don't support such searches).

 Project resources
 =================